saatwikchatkara/Project-2-Quantum-for-Portfolio-Optimization/README.md

 In the dynamic and often volatile realm of financial markets, the core challenge of **portfolio optimization** lies in constructing an investment portfolio that maximizes returns for a given level of risk, or minimizes risk for a target return.
 While seminal works like Markowitz's Modern Portfolio Theory laid the groundwork, practical application faces significant hurdles.
 A primary difficulty stems from the **estimation of the covariance matrix** of asset returns, which is notoriously noisy, unstable, and prone to large errors due to limited historical data, market non-stationarity, and the "curse of dimensionality" when dealing with a large asset universe.
 These estimation errors can lead to portfolios that are theoretically optimal but perform poorly in real-world scenarios, exhibiting unexpected volatility or failing to capture true diversification benefits.

-Our project addresses these fundamental challenges by pioneering a **robust hybrid quantum-classical framework** for portfolio selection.
-This framework is particularly focused on satisfying practical financial constraints, specifically **cardinality constraints**, which mandate selecting a precise number of assets ($K$) for the portfolio.
+Our project addresses these fundamental challenges by pioneering a **robust hybrid quantum-classical framework** for portfolio selection, specifically focused on satisfying practical financial constraints, such as **cardinality constraints**, which mandate selecting a precise number of assets ($K$) for the portfolio.
 The methodology is structured around three interconnected pillars:

 1.  **Classical Factor Model for Robust Covariance Estimation:** To overcome the limitations of empirical covariance, we first employ a **Principal Component Analysis (PCA)-based factor model**.
-This approach assumes that asset returns are primarily driven by a smaller set of common (systematic) macroeconomic or statistical factors, in addition to asset-specific (idiosyncratic) risk.
+This model posits that asset returns are primarily driven by a smaller set of common (systematic) macroeconomic or statistical factors, in addition to asset-specific (idiosyncratic) risk.
 By decomposing and reconstructing the covariance matrix using PCA, we effectively denoise the input, leading to a more stable and accurate risk assessment.
 This factor-based covariance matrix provides a more reliable foundation for the subsequent optimization problem.

 2.  **Portfolio Optimization as a Quadratic Unconstrained Binary Optimization (QUBO) Problem:** The multi-objective portfolio selection problem (balancing risk, return, and enforcing cardinality) is meticulously transformed into a QUBO problem.
 This transformation is critical as QUBOs represent a canonical form for many combinatorial optimization problems, making them directly amenable to quantum algorithms.
 Each asset's inclusion in the portfolio is represented by a binary variable, $x_i \in \{0, 1\}$.
 The objective function is constructed to penalize high risk, reward high expected returns (adjusted by a risk-aversion parameter), and strongly penalize deviations from the target asset count.
 This formulation allows the entire problem to be encoded into a single quadratic cost function.